 Therefore, the Vision for 2020 depicts “a company that accords safety the highest priority and provides comfortable working environments,” stipulating concrete targets.

-We promote safety-related activities under a basic policy to nurture a safety culture and ensure thorough safety management through the line of command.
+To ensure safety, we promote safety-related activities under a basic policy that nurtures a safety culture and enhances line safety management.

-Moreover, providing comfortable working environments includes ascertaining levels of dust, noise, specified chemicals and organic solvents, making necessary improvements to those environments, and enhancing occupational health management.
+Moreover, to provide comfortable working environments, we ascertain the level of dust in the air, the intensity of noise, the levels of specified chemicals and organic solvents, make necessary improvements to those environments, and enhance occupational health management.

-The general manager of each workplace is appointed health and safety manager for that workplace, as provided for by the Japanese Industrial Safety and Health Act.
-Health and safety management is advanced within the organization according to instructions given by the health and safety manager of each workplace.
+The general manager of each business site is appointed health and safety manager for that site, as provided for by the Japanese Industrial Safety and Health Act.
+Health and safety management is advanced within the organization according to instructions given by the health and safety manager of each business site.

 Constructive discussions on ways to improve health and safety in the workplace take place during meetings of the Occupational Health and Safety Committee comprising representatives from both labor and management.

-Holding improvement case study presentations, lectures, and training intended to be implemented at each workplace
+Holding improvement case study presentations, lectures, and training intended to be implemented at each business site

-Safety-related activities in CY2015 were conducted with a focus on the following measures:
+Safety-related activities in CY2016 were conducted with a focus on the following measures:

-To raise the effectiveness of measures, we implement safety activities in conjunction with education through group activities with content from the Anzen Dojo.
+To improve the effectiveness of measures, we implement safety activities in conjunction with education through group activities with training content from the Anzen Dojo.
 Safety activities are also advanced by employees of the SMM Group together with contractors.

-Chemical substance regulations have been strengthened, and refractory ceramic fibers were designated as Specified Chemical Substances in 2015.
-We held briefings about these fibers for engineering sections on legal compliance and informed departments involved.
-Going forward, we will obtain information on revisions of laws and regulations that will continue to toughen, including adding risk assessment obligations and expansion of chemicals subject to the risk assessment.
+In FY2016, antimony trioxide became a specified chemical substance.
+We notified divisions affected by this legislation in advance of the change and encouraged the required response.
+Going forward, we will continue to obtain information on revisions of laws and regulations that will continue to toughen, including adding risk assessment obligations and expansion of chemicals subject to the risk assessment.

 The SMM Group’s practical training facility, the Oji-kan, commenced a range of hazard simulation courses in January 2010.
-By December 30, 2015, a period of roughly six years, a total of 7,000 Japan-based SMM Group employees and 3,600 contractor employees had undergone training there.
+By December 31, 2016, a period of roughly seven years, a total of 8,300 Japan-based SMM Group employees and 3,700 contractor employees had undergone training there.

-To make it possible for all employees at each of our business sites, including top management, to take part in training at the same time, the facility has been conducting on-site practical hazard simulations since July 2013.
-In 2015, 1,200 people took part in on-site courses.
-Workplaces also use the Oji-kan’s facilities for their own independent safety training courses.
+To make it possible for all employees, from top management down, at each of our business sites to take part in training at the same time, Oji-kan started conducting on-site practical hazard simulations in July 2013.
+In 2016, 1,200 people took part in on-site courses.
+Business sites also use the Oji-kan’s facilities for independent safety training courses.

-Even overseas workplaces make good use of the Ojikan.
-Every year, around 15 employees from Coral Bay Nickel Corporation (CBNC) and THPAL in the Philippines visit the facility to take part in hazard simulation courses.
-The Pogo Gold Mine in Alaska, the United States also sends a number of officers each year to tour the facility and apply what they learn to safety activities at the mine.
+Overseas business sites are also making use of the Oji-kan.
+To date, 15 employees from Coral Bay Nickel Corporation (CBNC) and THPAL in the Philippines have visited the facility to take part in hazard simulation courses.
+The Pogo Gold Mine in Alaska, the United States, also sends a number of officers each year to tour the facility and apply what they learn to safety activities at the mine.

 Tours of the Oji-kan facility are also actively provided to other companies and organizations.
 Every year, a large number of them come to visit the facility to exchange information.